JFleming4/Sysc3303Project/README.txt

 Diagrams:
 =====================
-The diagrams will be in /src/main/java/resources folder.
+The diagrams will be in resources folder.
 They will contain
 - UCM for Read File transfer
 - UCM for Write File transfer
 - UML Diagram